FIT-CNICE/vidpiper/README.md

-# Video Summarizer
+# FIT VidPiper

-A modular pipeline for generating text summaries of video content with screenshots and transcripts.
+A modular pipeline for generating text summaries of video webinar content with screenshots and transcripts.

 ## Features